• Skip to primary navigation

 While this quesadilla will be the big ticket item on your dinner table, it's complemented well by a variety of side dishes.
 Here are some suggestions for how to fill out your plate:

-Beans and Rice Add some black beans and Mexican Rice to your plate for a filling dinner.
+Beans and Rice: Add some black beans or refried beans and this Mexican rice recipe to your plate for a filling dinner.

 📖 Recipe